bob123456678/TrainControl/Readme.md

 **Layout View**

-Layouts are downloaded automatically from the CS2, or configurable manually via a layout file.
+Layouts are downloaded automatically from the CS2, or configurable manually via a layout file with the CS3.
 All components (switches, signals, S88, routes) are clickable and reflect the layout state.
 Multiple pages can be opened across unlimited popup windows.

 ![UI screenshot: layout](assets/ui_layout.png?raw=true)

 **Keyboard**

-Useful for testing, individual accessories can be directly controlled.
+Useful for testing, individual accessories can be directly controlled via their digital address.

 ![UI screenshot: layout](assets/ui_keyboard.png?raw=true)

 **Routes**

 Conditional routes can be defined for semi-automatic layout operation, such as setting a switch to guide an incoming train to an unoccupied station track.
-Normal routes can also be defined and activated via the layout.
+Manual routes can also be defined and activated directly or via the layout tab.

 ![UI screenshot: layout](assets/ui_route.png?raw=true)